Organized Wholesale Markets

 Well-implemented and designed organized wholesale markets provide significant customer, societal, and environmental benefits:

-Wholesale markets unlock significant efficiencies and operational benefits, from improved resource capacity factors, reduced reserve margins, dispatch across a broader footprint, regional transmission planning, and least-cost dispatch.
+Organized wholesale markets unlock significant efficiencies and operational benefits, from improved resource capacity factors, reduced reserve margins, dispatch across a broader footprint, regional transmission planning, and least-cost dispatch.
 This produces billions in customer savings across existing markets today.

-Wholesale markets centralize dispatch over larger regionalized balancing areas, which gives grid operators control over a more diverse resource mix to call upon to manage supply and demand.
+Organized wholesale markets centralize dispatch over larger regionalized balancing areas, which gives grid operators control over a more diverse resource mix to call upon to manage supply and demand.

-Wholesale markets create competitive pressure upon firms to constantly innovate, iterate, and improve offerings to meet evolving customer and grid requirements.
+Organized wholesale markets create competitive pressure upon firms to constantly innovate, iterate, and improve offerings to meet evolving customer and grid requirements.

-Wholesale markets enable generation competition and greater clean energy integration, which translates to more options to meet customer preference for clean energy.
+Organized wholesale markets enable generation competition and greater clean energy integration, which translates to more options to meet customer preference for clean energy.
 Roughly 80% of bilateral corporate power purchase agreements to date have occurred in organized wholesale markets.

 Buyers’ Principles on Wholesale Market Design